ArduPilot/ardupilot_wiki/copter/source/docs/connect-escs-and-motors.rst

 Connect ESCs and Motors
 =======================

-This article explains how to connect the ESCs, motors and propellers to a autopilot.
+This article explains how to connect the ESCs, motors and propellers to an autopilot.
 The Pixhawk is used as an example but other autopilots are connected in a similar way.

 Connect the power (+), ground (-), and signal (s) wires for each ESC to the autopilot's main output pins by motor number.
 Find your frame type